The Tree-Ring Society is an international scientific association dedicated to tree-ring research and education.

 TRACE 2016 Conference: Tree Rings in Archaeology, Climatology and Ecology, 11 to 15 May 2016, Białowieża, Poland.

-North American Dendro-Ecological Fieldweek 26 July - 1 August 2016, Pack Forest, Eatonville, WA, USA.
+North American Dendroecological Fieldweek, 24 July - 1 August 2016, Pack Forest, Eatonville, WA, USA.

 The 2018 WorldDendro meeting will be held in Thimphu, Bhutan!
-Please check back here as more information becomes available, and we look forward to seeing all our tree-ring colleagues from around the world in Bhutan in summer 2018!
+Please check back as more information becomes available, and we look forward to seeing our tree-ring colleagues from around the world in Thimphu the summer of 2018!